26 February 2014

 forty is not the new twenty. forty is not even the new thirty. forty is the new forty. because forty is forty. forty is good, forty is great, forty doesn't need to pretend to be anything it isn't.

 I did not always feel this way.
 I mean, I opened my arms to forty, or said I was going to or something like that.
-I said I was ready, I said I wanted it but I didn't mean it, I didn't want it, not even for a second.
-I stood at forty's door and stared hopelessly through it and that cool woman I thought for sure I'd be, the one who'd embrace every wrinkle, every grey hair, every little sag, every ounce of droop, the unashamed, unapologetic one who'd wear the imperfections like the aging champion she'd surely be, that woman was nowhere to be found. that woman was probably someone my twenty-something self foolishly invented. and so I began to see myself in photographs and think, is that what I look like? what I really look like? and then, omg am I actually that woman? who sees herself in photographs and asks things like that?
+I said I was ready, I said I wanted it but I didn't mean it, I didn't want it, not for a second.
+I stood at forty's door and stared hopelessly through it and that cool woman I thought for sure I'd be, the one who'd embrace every wrinkle, every grey hair, every sag, every ounce of droop, the unashamed, unapologetic one who'd wear those imperfections like the aging champion she'd surely be, that woman was nowhere to be found. that woman was probably someone my twenty-something self foolishly invented. and so I began to see myself in photographs and think, is that what I look like? what I really look like? and then-- holy crap, am I actually that woman? who sees herself in photographs and asks things like that?